In this article, you’ll see how to use Array Formulas with Google Forms data to automatically calculate running metrics

 Have you ever tried to use a formula in a column adjacent to your form responses to do calculations?
 You’ve copied it to the bottom of your sheet, maybe even included an IF statement for the blank rows, and now you want it to auto-calculate whenever new responses come in.

 Sadly, this approach doesn’t work.

 When a response is collected through the form it adds a new row under your existing data, and any formulas in adjacent columns get bumped down a row rather than being calculated.
 Bummer!

 However, this is a perfect use case for an Array Formula (never heard of these before?
 Check out: How do array formulas work in Google Sheets?).

 Using Array Formulas with Google Forms data, we create a single formula in the top row of Sheet, which will automatically perform calculations on any new rows of response data from the Google Form.

 Note: in general, and especially if your forms are complex, you should consider keeping the response data in its own sheet and doing any data analysis in a separate sheet.

-How to use Array Formulas to fill the entire column when working with Google Forms
+How to use Array Formulas with Google Forms data

 What’s the formula?